bandundu/email-archiver/README.md

 🚨🚨🚨 IMPORTANT DISCLAIMER 🚨🚨🚨

-This project is currently still in early development and lacks proper authentication and security measures.
-It is NOT recommended to expose this application to the public as you are basically providing the world your emails.
+**This project is currently still in early development and lacks proper authentication.** It is **NOT** recommended to expose this application to the public as you will be providing the world your emails.
 Use at your own discretion and only in a controlled environment for now.

 # Briefbox